burst-apps-team/burst-wiki/docs/en/brs-default-properties-configuration-file.md

 # Use testnet, leave set to false unless you are really testing.
 # Never unlock your real accounts on testnet!
 Use separate accounts for testing only.
-# When using testnet, all custom port settings will be ignored,
+# When using testnet, P2P port is hardcoded as 7123.
-# and hardcoded ports of 6874 (peer networking), 6875 (UI) and 6876 (API) will be used.
 DEV.TestNet = no
+DEV.API.Port = 6876
+DEV.API.V2.Port = 6878

+# Add this to check the deadline of every block since Genesis, otherwise only past the checkpoint.
+# DEV.checkPointHeight = -1

 # Database connection JDBC url to use with the test network, if DEV.TestNet
-DEV.DB.Url =
+DEV.DB.Url=jdbc:h2:file:./burst_db/testnet.h2;DB_CLOSE_ON_EXIT=FALSE;
 DEV.DB.Username =
 DEV.DB.Password =